likhith005/GarageVehicle/README.md

 ## Contributing

--Contributions are welcome!
+- Contributions are welcome!
 Please fork the repository and submit a pull request with your changes.